...

 7. Craving Same-Sex Affection

-Demographics and Statistics of LGBT community
+Demographics and Statistics of the LGBT community

 Australia